Dean151/Advent-of-code-2018/readme.md

 Not all special cases will be treated by the code.

-Some attention will be ported to performance consideration, let try to make that less than a second per day!
+Some attention will be ported to performance consideration, let try to make that less than 5 seconds per day!

 ## Puzzle solutions so far